 PRIEURE DE MAYANNE

-Registered as a historic monuments since 2010.
-Labelled VMF and Heritage Foundation, this former mansion-hall, built of wood and mud, was first a tithe barn and then an administration building in the sixteenth century.
+Listed as a Historic Monument since 2010.
+Awarded the VMF and Fondation du Patrimoine labels, this former manor house, built of wood and cob, was first used as a barn and then as an administrative building in the 16th century.

 Site theme